Janet Varney

-Janet Varney (born 1974–1975) is an American actress, comedian, writer and producer.
+Janet Varney is an American actress, comedian, writer and producer.
 She is known for voicing the character of Korra in the Nickelodeon animated television series The Legend of Korra, co-starring as Sheriff Evie Barret in the television series Stan Against Evil, and a recurring role as Becca Barbara in You're the Worst.

 Varney has hosted The JV Club podcast since 2012 and is also the co-host of the Avatar: Braving the Elements podcast along with Dante Basco.
 She is the co-founder, creative director and producer of the long-running comedy festival SF Sketchfest in San Francisco.

 Early life

 Varney was born and raised in Tucson, Arizona.
 She graduated as salutatorian from Rincon High School in 1993 and is an alumna of San Francisco State University, where she majored in theater, graduating with a Bachelor of Arts in 1997.
 She later pursued a career in interior design before eventually finding her way back into acting.
 Varney was raised Mormon, but left the church at 17 and began to identify as an agnostic.
 Varney is of English and Scottish descent.